anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: I'd rather attempt to do something great and fail than to attempt to do nothing and succeed.
+Quote: Trust is the lubrication that makes it possible for organizations to work.

-By: Robert Schuller
+By: Warren Bennis